 Food intolerances and digestive issues can remain as babies grow, and children can also develop them as they grow older.
 Problems such as ear, throat and chest infections are not uncommon in children, however in some children they can become more of a concern if they are recurring.
 Frequent infections mean your child requires a lot of time away from childcare or school - and usually for parents to take an equal amount of time away from work to care for them.
 Watching your child feeling miserable with a fever or infection can be difficult, and even moreso when they seem to get sick just as soon as they have recovered from the last infection.

 Bedwetting can be a source of embarassment for children, who were once proud to graduate out of a night nappy and into underwear.
 Bedwetting can also cause a lot of disruption for the whole household, as clothing and bedding is changed in the middle of the night, it's not necessarily a quiet affair.
 Other things can disturb children's sleep as well - including nightmares, stress and anxiety.

 When you bring your child to the clinic to see one of our practitioners, in addition to your primary area of concern, they will ask you about a number of aspects of you child's overall health and wellbeing.
-Your practitioner can then assess whether Chinese medicine treatment is suitable for your child.
-A Chinese medicine treatment approach for babies involves nutrition advice and herbal medicine for mum to take (if your baby is exclusively breastfed), herbal medicines that are suitable for infants can also be mixed directly into baby’s bottle.
-Laser acupuncture can be used for certain conditions, your practitioner can also show you massage techniques to do at home.
-For older children, treatments will be comprised of a combination of acupuncture, laser acupuncture, herbal medicine and nutrition advice.
+During the consult, your practitioner will often discuss nutrition advice, and can also show you massage techniques to do at home.